 If you love coffee, you've probably heard of Kona coffee.
 This world-famous brew comes from the Big Island of Hawaii, and is known for its unique flavor and rich aroma.
 But what do you really know about Kona coffee?
 In this blog post, we'll share 10 things that you may not have known about this delicious drink!

-- Kona coffee is grown in the rich, volcanic soil of the Big Island, at an elevation of about 2000 feet.
+- Kona coffee is grown in the rich, volcanic soil of the Big Island, at an elevation of between 500 and 2500 feet.
 The climate and soil conditions in this region are ideal for coffee production, and result in a coffee with a unique flavor profile.

 - Kona coffee trees grow fruit called "cherry".
 Each cherry contains two coffee beans, which are then roasted and ground to create the final product.